egustavsson/ORFannotate/README.md

 # ORFannotate

-`ORFannotate` is a modular pipeline that predicts open reading frames (ORFs), inserts accurate CDS features into GTF/GFF annotations and produces transcript-level summary that includes coding class, Kozak context, UTR lengths and an NMD flag.
+`ORFannotate` is a tool that predicts open reading frames (ORFs), inserts accurate CDS features into GTF/GFF annotations and produces transcript-level summary that includes coding class, Kozak context, UTR lengths and an NMD flag.
 It is intended for rapid, reproducible analysis of both long-read and short-read transcriptomes.

 ---